Scholarships Available

 - Preference to students with financial need

-One, two-year renewable award to a graduating high school senior from Hesperia High School.
+To be awarded to a graduating high school senior from Hesperia High School

 - Intend to pursue a career in education